shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 There was no response.

-Reesu’s smile turned upside down,, she looked down at the ground, and rubbed her shoulder.
+Reesu’s smile turned upside down, she looked down at the ground, and rubbed her shoulder.
 She looked up at the commotion on the deck.

 “These sharks are too heavy!
 I can’t lift them from here.”
 Astalir strained.